 When buying a good charcoal grill, only choose one that is made with heavy-gauge metal.
 Also, ensure that it has a study, heatproof base.
 A heatproof handle is also essential for grills that have a cover.

 Another thing to look out for is a removable ash pan and a mechanism that allows you to add more charcoal while using the grill.
-These may seem like tiny details, but they are necessary to prevent accidents and ensure it is convenient to use your charcoal grill.
+These may seem like tiny details, but they are necessary to prevent accidents and ensure it is convenient to use.